hathora/builder/docs/tutorial_uno.md

   }
 ```

 Now, if you try to join a second time you will get a `Already joined` error on the screen.
 Try adding validations to the other functions as well.
-To see a complete implementation of the backend, see [the uno example](https://github.com/hathora/hathora/tree/develop/examples/uno).
+To see a complete implementation of the backend, see [the Uno example](https://github.com/hathora/hathora/tree/develop/examples/uno).

 ## Next steps